Avadhut-R-M/Bank-system-using-flask/USER-STORIES.md

 ### Personas

-1. Visitor : The person who dont have account in bank.
+1. Visitor : The person who does not have an account in the bank.
-2. Account Holder: The person who have account in bank.
+2. Account Holder: The person who has an account in the bank.
-3. Manager :  The person who manage user-related information.
+3. Manager :  The person who manages user-related and account-related information.

 ### User Stories
-* As a visitor *ISBAT create new account in bank.
+* As a visitor *ISBAT create a new account in the bank.
-* As a Account holder *ISBAT check account balance.
+* As an Account holder *ISBAT check account balance.
-* As a Account holder *ISBAT send money to other account in bank.
+* As an Account holder *ISBAT send money to another account in the bank.
-* As a Account holder *ISBAT get the log for the account.
+* As an Account holder *ISBAT get the log for the account.
-* As a Account holder *ISBAT withdrow money.
+* As an Account holder *ISBAT withdraw money.
-* As a Account holder *ISBAT deposit money.
+* As an Account holder *ISBAT deposit money.
-* As a Manager *ISBAT check full log of bank.
+* As a Manager *ISBAT check the full log of the bank.
-* As a Manager *ISBAT update customer information like namne, address, age.
+* As a Manager *ISBAT update customer information like name address, age.
 * As a Manager *ISBAT delete a customer.